 Neck Pain related pages:

-On some rare occasions the nerves in your neck may become trapped making it difficult for you to use your hands for tasks such as undoing and doing up buttons or unscrewing jars and can even make you lose your balance when walking.
-If these symptoms occur you should see your doctor.
+On rare occasions the nerves in your neck may become compressed, causing a weakness in the arm, making it difficult for you to use your arm or hands for tasks such as holding a cup, unscrewing jars or fastening buttons on clothing etc. If you have such symptoms you should seek a medical assessment with your GP.

 Dealing with Neck Pain